byroneng/datascienceproject/README.md

 Authors: Sameer NANDIKAR, Byron ENG <br>
 CS 5963 / MATH 3900 <br>

+## Add BLS (Bureau of Labor Statistics) to the table of sources

+This could be a great source of data

 ## Construct some sample data

 This could be from as little as one of the web sites.
 I would like to have some code in place so we can test taking user input and mining the APIs for relevant data.